los7key/garden/docs/tech/code/metasploitable2_docker.md

+---
+layout: post
+title: Metasploitable2 with docker
+description: Metasploitable2 with docker
+date: 2022-04-10
+Last Updated: 2022-04-16
+---
+## Set up
 Set up Metasploitable2 with Docker
 (for Ubuntu based systems)[^1]

 NOTE: This assumes the following scenario:

 * Installing/running docker on a remote host (or in a VM)
-* I want to expose all the servies outside the container and outside the host
+* I want to expose all the services outside the container and outside the host
 * These commands are all run on the above host/VM
 * By putting my account in the docker group, I will not need sudo